BARRETTMEAG/Lucidum/3. Draft_Trees/RAG2/RAG2_iqtree/iqtree_tree/RAG2_contree/contree_pictures/README.md

 - There is no Contree 2, so do not worry, you did not miss it.

 - Contree3 shows the posterior values using cladogram, making it easier to read.
-This is not how they originally look, but this is for being able to read the values more clearly.
+This is not how they originally look, but this is for being able to read values more clearly.

 - Contree4 shows a circular chart with the posterior values and all the branches are shown through cladogram.
-This is not how they originally look, but this is for being able to read the values more clearly.
+This is not how they originally look, but this is for being able to read values more clearly.